 Native to China and Korea, this is the hardiest member of the citrus family, tolerating temperatures as low as 20F.
 It is also a formid- able barrier plant: stout, needle- sharp spines, 12 inches long, arm the length of its glossy green stems.
 Anyone planning to penetrate a hedge of hardy orange should line up blood donors first.

-Dense, low-branched plant reaches 20 ft. tall and 12 ft. wide.
+Dense, low-branched plant reaches 20 feet tall and 12 feet wide.
 Takes pruning and shearing into hedges very well; also good as espalier.
 Used as a dwarfing rootstock for many types of citrus.
-Glossy, dark green, 2-in.-long leaves are composed of three oblong leaflets; foliage turns yellow or yellow-green in autumn.
-Fragrant, 1- to 2-in.-wide white blossoms appear in spring.
+Glossy, dark green, 2 inches-long leaves are composed of three oblong leaflets; foliage turns yellow or yellow-green in autumn.
+Fragrant, 1- to 2 inches-wide white blossoms appear in spring.
 Sticky, aromatic (but inedible) fruit follows the flowers; it is green at first, ripening to yellowish orange in fall.
 Seeds from fallen fruit sprout prolifically.
 Easy to grow in just about any well-drained soil.
 'Flying Dragon', to about one-third the size of the species, is a rather bizarre dwarf selection with twisted branches and curving, clawlike thorns.